bird-house/emu/README.rst

 Installation
 ------------

-The installation is using the Python distribution system `Anaconda`_ to maintain software dependendies.
+The installation is using the Python distribution system `Anaconda`_ to maintain software dependencies.
 You may use an existing (shared, read-only access possible) Anaconda installation.
 For this set an environment variable to the location of your existing Anaconda, for example::

    $ export ANACONDA_HOME=/opt/anaconda